Pana Coal Miners

 The Pana Coal Miners were a minor league baseball team based in Pana, Illinois.
-In 1907 and 1908, the Coal Miners played as members of the Eastern Illinois League in both seasons.
-Pana hosted minor league home games at Kitchell Park.
+In 1907 and 1908, the Coal Miners played exclusively as members of the Class D level Eastern Illinois League.
+Pana hosted home minor league home games at Kitchell Park.

 History

 Minor league baseball began in Pana, Illinois when the 1907 Pana Coal Miners became charter members of the Eastern Illinois League, which began play as a six–team Class D level league under league president L. A. G. Shoaff.
-The 1908 Spalding Guide indicated the league was founded in Pana, Illinois and the league's "godfather" was Joe Adams, also known as "Old Wagon Tongue," who would manage the Pana Team.
+The 1908 Spalding Guide indicated the league was founded in Pana, Illinois and the league's "godfather" was Joe Adams, also known as "Old Wagon Tongue," who would manage Pana.

 In 1907, Pana and the other league teams had a salary limit of $600.
-The Centralia White Stockings, Charleston Broom Corn Cutters, Mattoon Giants, Shelbyville Queen Citys and Taylorville Tailors joined Pana as the charter members of the league.
+The Centralia White Stockings, Charleston Broom Corn Cutters, Mattoon Giants, Shelbyville Queen Citys, and Taylorville Tailors joined Pana as the charter members of the league.

-The use of the "Coal Miners" moniker was in reference to local industry, as coal mining was prevalent in the Pana, Illinois area during the era.
-The Pana riot, a mine worker conflict, had occurred in Pana on April 10, 1899, resulting in seven deaths.
+The use of the "Coal Miners" nickname corresponds to local industry, as coal mining was prevalent in the Panaarea during the era.
+The Pana riot, a mine worker conflict, had occurred on April 10, 1899, resulting in seven deaths.

 In August 1907, in a series between the Coal Miners and the Mattoon Giants, it was reported in The Sporting Life that Mattoon second baseman Fred Wilson repeatedly punched Pana manager Joe Adams during a dispute.
 “Wilson put Adams down with a straight jab on the jaw.
 The manager came up, but another blow in the same place fractured his chewing apparatus,” said the report.

-After beginning league play on May 12, 1907, the Pana Coal Miners finished the 1907 Eastern Illinois League season in 5th place in the six–team league.
-The Coal Miners finished with a 51–70 record, playing under Joe Adams.
-Pana finished 24.5 games behind the 1st place Mattoon Giants in the final Eastern Illinois League standings.
+After beginning league play on May 12, 1907, the Pana Coal Miners finished the season in fifth place in the six-team league.
+The Coal Miners finished with a 51–70 record, playing under Adams.
+Pana finished 24.5 games behind first place Mattoon.